 For a chimney to remain functional, it needs to be maintained from time to time.
-Professionals as called chimney sweeps are saddled with such responsibility.
+Professionals called chimney sweeps are saddled with such responsibility.

 However, there are times when it becomes tempting to adopt the DIY strategy for chimney maintenance.